 GOLD and SILVER Plus Health cover will provide for multifocal lens replacement surgery for cataracts only.
 There is a twelve month waiting period.

-After a 12 month waiting period, up to $1,500 per person for LASIK/ PRK / SMILE every two financial years.
+Defence Health partially cover laser eye surgery under their Premier Extras cover.
+Once the 12 month wait period has been served they will pay up to $1,500 per person for LASIK/ PRK / SMILE every two financial years.

 $1,500 every 2 years for Premium Extras and $1,200 every 2 years for Health Living Extras.